-Factors for determining reversionary pension options are based on 120% of the current mortality rates (50% unisex) and 7.5% interest.
+Factors for determining reversionary pension options are based on 120% of the current mortality rates (50% unisex) and interest at the actuarial assumed rate.

 An IMRF pension is paid for life.

 Early Retirement (not applicable to SLEP Tier 1 optional benefits or to ECO service)